Content of the Improver Course Button Accordion Lessons

 Title: Jack Coughlan’s

 Lesson 18 allows the user to see common patterns in tunes, opportunities for implanting ornamentation and adding colour to tunes.
+As the course progresses the student will begin to see that they are using all learning content taught to this point being put to use.

 Title: New Mown Meadow

 Lesson 19 uses a tune which requires more skill caused by the key change of the second half.
 Bellows use is important to ensure a high level of playing when performing this tune.
+One may recognise this tune as the tune played at the “Oireachtas” sean nós dancing competition which would air in Ireland on TG4.

 Title: Silver Spear